 Please review your course syllabus for any additional plugins required for your class.
 Popup blockers can cause access issues if not correctly configured.
-It is important to allow pop-ups from fortis.instructure.com for Fortis schools and allstate.instructure.com for All-State schools.
+It is important to allow popups from fortis.instructure.com.

-ADDITIONAL ADMISSIONS REQUIREMENTS FOR THE ASSOCIATE OF SCIENCE DEGREE IN NURSING PROGRAM
+ADDITIONAL ADMISSIONS REQUIREMENTS FOR THE NURSING PROGRAMS

-In addition to the General Admissions Requirements, the following are additional admissions requirements for the Associate of Science Degree in nursing (ADN) program.
+In addition to the General Admissions Requirements, the following are additional admissions requirements for the Nursing programs.

 1. Applicants must submit to and a pass a criminal background check administered by the school prior to starting the program, or prior to being readmitted following a withdrawal period of 90 days, and the results of the CBC must be in the student file prior to starting the program.
 The conviction for certain criminal offenses may bar an applicant from participating in certain externship/clinical training experiences, eligibility to acquire professional certification/licensure required to function in professional career fields and obtaining employment.
-Adverse results, to include but not limited to, any felony or misdemeanor identified on an applicant's background report may prevent the applicant's completion of the program, acceptance to externship/clinical training facilities, achievement of professional certification/licensure, and attainment of employment in a particular field.
+Adverse results, to include but not limited to, any felony or misdemeanor identified on an applicant's background report that may prevent the applicant's completion of the program, acceptance to externship/clinical training facilities, achievement of professional certification/licensure, and attainment of employment in a particular field.